10 Deadliest Members Of Murder Incorporated

 Samuel “Red” Levine

-Even prior to the formation of the Commission, Levine was a reliable trigger man, taking part in the murders of both of the chief bosses.
-The removal of Masseria helped Lucky Luciano broker a peace agreement with Maranzano, whom he later organized a hit on.
-Levine was one of the few Murder, Inc. gunmen who evaded arrest.
+Even prior to the formation of the Commission, Levine was a reliable trigger man, taking part in the murders of both chief bosses — Joe Masseria and Sal Maranzano.
+The removal of Masseria helped Lucky Luciano broker a peace agreement with Maranzano, whom he later also organised a hit on.
+Levine was one of the very few Murder, Inc. gunmen who evaded arrest entirely when the organisation collapsed.

 Frankie Carbo